The Faculty Council will:

 - Recommend, upon the request of the Dean, members for any ad hoc committees of the Dean

-- Make recommendations to the Dean for Medical Education and the Dean of the Graduate School for appointments to the Curriculum Committees and Promotion Committees of the Medical School and the Graduate School of Biomedical Sciences
+- Appoint members to the Curriculum Committees and Promotion Committees of the Medical School and the Graduate School of Biomedical Sciences, and to the Executive Oversight Committee of the Medical School

 - Receive and consider issues of concern to the Medical School and the Faculty Council that fall outside the jurisdiction of existing committees